aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/technical-articles/aspose-cells-general/rendering-and-printing/convert-an-xls-file-to-pdf-format/_index.md

 ## **Converting Excel to PDF**

 This example uses an Excel file (SampleInput.xlsx) as a template.
 The workbook contains worksheets with charts and image.
-Each worksheet contians different types of formats using fonts, attributes, colors, shading effects and borders.
+Each worksheet contains different types of formats using fonts, attributes, colors, shading effects and borders.
 There's a column chart on the first worksheet and an image on the last.

 ### **The Template Excel File**